 - Where division of the data into the maximum packet size results in a fraction, a packet for that remaining data must still be transmitted so we always round up when calculating the number of packets

 Units of Measurement

-The abbreviations used with the data/traffic values in this article are metric prefixes (aka SI prefixes) indicating decimal multiplication (rather than binary prefixes where 1k = 1024), as follows;
+The abbreviations used with the data/traffic values in this article are metric prefixes (aka SI prefixes) indicating decimal multiplication (rather than binary prefixes (based on powers of two) where 1kbit = 1024bits), as follows;

 - 1 kB = 1,000 Bytes (8,000 bits)